wpalmeri51/odin-recipes/README.md

 # odin-recipes
 Project: Recipes

-This will be an exercise on formatting HTML, using Git and GitHub, and writing good commits.
+This was an exercise on formatting HTML, using Git and GitHub, and writing good commits.